scandipwa/scandipwa.github.io/docs/development/extension.md

 ## Overriding templates (HTML, pHTML)

 ScandiPWA has a long-standing bug - the templates are impossibble to override.
 For some reason, they are always taken from vendor folder, instead of the theme.
-Becuase of that, in order to change anything inside of the `src/public/index.development.html` or `src/public/index.production.phtml` you must:
+Because of that, in order to change anything inside of the `src/public/index.development.html` or `src/public/index.production.phtml` you must:

-1. Rename the files, in exmaple, from `src/public/index.development.html` to `src/public/my-index.development.html`, and from `src/public/index.production.phtml` to `src/public/my-index.production.phtml`.
+1. Rename the files, in example, from `src/public/index.development.html` to `src/public/my-index.development.html`, and from `src/public/index.production.phtml` to `src/public/my-index.production.phtml`.

     > **Note**: we renamed from `index` to `my-index`!
 You can rename to anything else.